nemac/cirrus/README.md

 - --s3-rename
 - --s3-copy

-### elasticip
--  --elasticip-list
--  --elasticip-release
--  --elasticip-create

 ### ebs
 -  --ebs-list

+### eip
+- work with entities by their IP addresses?